 It may not sound like a glamorous date, but showing a little more love towards your finances can make a huge difference in reaching your goals.
 Even just checking your bank balances each week via your mobile banking app can help you monitor what’s going in and out of your accounts.
 Doing this can even protect you from being the victim of online theft.

 3. Make the most of your savings

-If you find you have some money left over each pay, a quick way to get your savings moving in the right direction is to set up a savings top up feature, whereby you choose an amount that is added to your savings each time you spend a certain amount from your transaction account.
+If you find you have some money left over each pay, a quick way to get your savings moving in the right direction is to set up The Boost, whereby you choose an amount that is added to your savings each time you spend a certain amount from your transaction account.
 Another easy way to save is to try the 52-week money savings challenge.
-It’s as simple as setting aside a certain amount of money per week.
-For example, in the first week you start the challenge you save $1.
-In the second week, deposit $2.
-By Week 52, you’ll be depositing $52 and should have saved over $1,300 in total.

 If your savings plan is going according to plan, you could also look at getting your money to work harder for you with a high interest earning savings account or term deposit.
 Earning interest on your savings keeps them growing without doing much at all.
 Some savings accounts offer bonus interest when you have a linked transaction account that’s receiving $2,000 each month and being used to make a number of purchases or transactions.
 Of course, if you have accrued a larger amount, locking it away to earn interest in a term deposit can also help you reach your goal.

 So what are you waiting for?
 Getting your finances in order and aligned with your goals can be as simple as following our tips and starting now, rather than just putting it off.